getify/Functional-Light-JS/manuscript/ch9.md

 What we're hinting at is that arrays, and the array operations we perform on them, are the eager synchronous versions, whereas these same operations can also be modeled on a "lazy list" (aka, stream) that receives its values over time.
 We'll dive into this topic in Chapter 10.

-### Mapping vs Eaching
+### Mapping vs. Eaching

-Some advocate using `map(..)` as a general form of `forEach(..)`-iteration, where essentially the value received is passed through untouched, but then some side-effect can be performed:
+Some advocate using `map(..)` as a general form of `forEach(..)`-iteration, where essentially the value received is passed through untouched, but then some side effect can be performed:

 ```js
 [1,2,3,4,5]